writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 Since Emma Goldman wrote these words, it's been amply demonstrated that both the feeble namby-pambyism of the “save the world” anarchist and the collectivist revolutionary models of social change have failed to deliver the goods.
-This shows an observant, non- ideological person that this orientation does not work.
+This shows an observant, non-ideological person that this orientation does not work.
 In the search for the ultimate sacrifice, selflessness for the Common Good has denied the basic truth of human self-interest, and is both hopelessly naive about human nature and hermetically sealed against all realistic feedback